 |HIST 120||Europe 500–1600: Saints and Sinners in the Medieval World|

 |Any one GERM, RUSS, or SPAN course|

 |Other elective chosen in consultation with the Mennonite Studies Coordinator|

-UFV students who wish to take course at another institution for credit toward the Bachelor of Arts must obtain permission in advance from an Academic Advisor.
-A Letter of Permission request is available at ufv.ca/admissions or can be obtained from the Office of the Registrar.
-Students must be in good standing (CGPA > 2.0) to receive a Letter of Permission.
+UFV students who wish to take courses at another institution for credit toward the Bachelor of Arts must obtain permission in advance from an Academic Advisor.
+A Letter of Permission request is available at ufv.ca/registrar/forms or can be obtained from the Office of the Registrar.
+Students must be in good standing (CGPA > 2.00) to receive a Letter of Permission.
 When approval has been granted, the Office of the Registrar will issue a Letter of Permission to the student.
 Residency and transfer credit policies apply.

 Course Repeat policy (86): Students may not register for a course more than twice without the permission of the department head/director for the discipline or their designate.
 All attempts will be recorded on the transcript, but only the highest grade will be included in the GPA.
 Transfer courses are considered in the number of attempts.
 A “W” or “AU” course is not counted as a duplication.
 Multiple repeats of the same course count as a single duplication.

 Undergraduate Continuance policy (92): Students must have a CGPA of at least 2.00 to remain in good academic standing.
 Failure to meet or maintain a 2.00 will result in restrictions on registration and may lead to academic suspension.

 Transfer Credit policy (107) and Prior Learning Assessment and Recognition (PLAR) policy (94): Students who successfully complete academic course work at another post-secondary institution can transfer this credit to UFV to satisfy some of the Mennonite Studies certificate requirements.
 They can also earn academic credit through an assessment of prior learning.